-Consider the below text, which is in a mixed-format; some letters are in the upper case and some lowercase letters.
-Now we will apply a proper function to these texts and will check how it converts.
+Consider the below text, which is in a mixed format; some letters are in upper case and some lowercase letters.
+We will apply a proper function to these texts and check how it converts.

-The syntax for proper is similar as upper and lower =PROPER(text); find the below screenshot for reference.
+The syntax for proper is similar to upper and lower =PROPER(text); find the below screenshot for reference.

-Now select the cell address in place of text.
+Now select the cell address in place of the text.

-Now apply this to all other cells also by dragging the formula until data is available.
+Now apply this to all other cells by dragging the formula until data is available.

-Observe text ‘J’ is capital in January ‘, I’ is capital in Is ‘F’ is capital in First ‘M’ is capital in Month.
+Observe text ‘J’ is capital in January ‘, I’ is capitalized in Is, ‘F’ is capital in First ‘M’ is capital in Month.
 If we compare both texts, all the first letters of the word are uppercase.

 Now we will see how it will convert if the entire text is in the upper case.

-Even if all the texts are in the upper case, they will be converted in the same way.
-Hence it is not a concern what case we are using; whatever case, maybe it will convert into its own pattern (the first letter is the upper case in every word).
+Even if all the texts are in the upper case, they will be converted similarly.
+Hence it is not a concern what case we are using; whatever case, it may convert into its pattern (the first letter is the upper case in every word).

-Up till now, we seen how to convert using function now will see how to change case with Flash fill in excel.
+Until now, we have seen how to convert using function and will see how to change cases with Flash fill in Excel.

 Example #4 – Flash Fill

 Flash fill helps in a few cases when we want to convert the text into a particular pattern.
-Here we will discuss the names, but you can use this depending on the situation.
 Consider the below list of names.
+We will discuss the names here, but you can use this depending on the situation.

-If we want only the first letter as upper case, give the next column pattern.
+If we want the first letter in upper case, give the next column pattern.
 Now select the next empty cell and select the option Flash Fill.
 Flash fill is available under the Data menu; please find the below screenshot for reference.

-Once we click on the flash fill, it will fill the similar pattern as the above two names.
+Once we click the flash fill, it will fill a similar pattern to the above two names.

-If we want to convert the first part of the name alone to the upper case, we have to use the combination of upper and left functions together.
+If we want to convert the first part of the name alone to the upper case, we must combine the upper and left functions together.